 - A cheap, data-subsidized home assistant.

-HomePod is the simplest and best way to listen to Apple Music, iTunes Music & Podcasts, and iTunes Matched songs, and to AirPlay audio from iPhone, iPad, and Mac.
+HomePod is the simplest and best way to listen to Apple Music and Podcasts, and iTunes Music and iTunes and Matched songs, and to AirPlay audio from iPhone, iPad, and Mac.
 You can place it anywhere, from the corner of a room to the center of a deck, and it will immediately measure and adapt to create a rich, immersive soundstage with clear, crisp audio and little or no perceptible distortion regardless of how softly or loudly you pump the volume.

-Siri lets you easily control audio, HomeKit home automation accessories, ask general information questions, and interface with messaging, to-do, and note-taking apps.
+Siri on HomePod lets you easily control audio, HomeKit home automation accessories, ask general information questions, and interface with messaging, to-do, calendars, and note-taking apps.

-There's no on-device support for other music or audio services, you can't stream over Bluetooth, it requires an iOS device to set up, it's only officially available in a handful of countries at launch, Siri offers significantly fewer integrations than Amazon's Alexa, and multi-device and multi-room functionality will only become available later this year.
+There's no on-device support for other music or audio services, you can't stream over Bluetooth, it requires an iOS device to set up, it's only officially available in a handful of countries at launch, Siri offers significantly fewer integrations than Amazon's Alexa — though that will be changing when Siri Shortcuts launch as part of iOS 12 this fall.
 If any of those are dealbreakers, HomePod isn't for you.